shabbyrobe/amiss/doc/quickstart.rst

 Modifying
 ---------

-See :doc:`modifying` for more info.
+You can modify by object or by table.
+See :doc:`modifying` for more details.

 Modifying by object: